← Back to Blog

 }

-The browser console error is often vague.
-Here is how to diagnose:
+The browser error message is often vague.
+Here is how to systematically diagnose the actual issue:

 -H "Access-Control-Request-Method: POST" \